abhishekthapa07/gameManagementModule/README.md

 1. value in .env files should be provided without space
 1. If project is already installed in your local system and get errors then kindly delete node_modules and package-lock.json file and reinstall npm packages using cmd `npm install`
 1. If projects run successfully the you will see `Running on port 3030 http://localhost:port` in terminal

+## How to use frontend
+1. You will list of games in root page
+1. Games with have its details and 2 button to update category and generate link
+1. Onclick update category button you will be redirected to new page which has two option
+   - first change category of selected game
+   - second select game from dropdown list and change category
+1. Onclick generate link button you will be redirected to new page which has two option
+   - first generate link of selected game
+   - second select game from dropdown list and generate link

 # Other README files are